A technical SEO audit involves analyzing aspects of your website to ensure it is functioning perfectly. This guide shows you what you need to check.

 Just like your own health, your website can be kept “healthy” through regular maintenance.
-An SEO audit is, for many reasons, the perfect way to check your website’s health.
-With our check list, we provide a plan with which you can regularly review the most important technical factors of your website.
+A technical SEO audit is, for many reasons, the perfect way to check your website’s health.
+With our checklist, we provide a plan with which you can regularly review the most important technical factors of your website.

 Such a comprehensive analysis requires a certain amount of time, regardless of the size of your website.
 Long-term planning, conducting regular technical SEO audits, and continuous monitoring using common web analytics tools, will pay off in the long term.
 This is how you can sustainably improve the quality management of your website, and ensure that your website has the necessary quality to obtain good rankings in search engines.

 Carry out a SEO audit with Ryte FREE